 Mariinsky Palace.
 One of the most beautiful palaces in Ukraine.
 This Baroque building was constructed in 1750-1755.
 Nowadays, the palace is the ceremonial residence of the President of Ukraine.
 Excursions are organized by the museum of Kiev history.
 Grushevskiy Street, 5-a.

 The Opera House.
 The National Opera of Ukraine named after T. Shevchenko is one of the most famous opera and ballet scenes in Europe.
 The building was constructed in the French Renaissance style.
-In 1911, here, in front of Nicholas II and the public, Russian Prime Minister Stolypin was killed.
+In 1911, here, in front of Nicholas II and the public, Stolypin, the Prime Minister of the Russian Empire, was killed.
 Vladimirskaya Street, 50.

 The National Bank of Ukraine.
-The magnificent building in the style of the Italian Renaissance.
+It is a magnificent building constructed in the style of the Italian Renaissance.
 On Wednesdays and Fridays after 14:00, you can go on a tour to the Museum of Money (written application is required).

-The exposition tells about the circulation of money in the Ukrainian lands from ancient times to the present day.
+The exposition is devoted to the circulation of money in the Ukrainian lands from ancient times to the present day.
 A special permit is also required to visit the Museum of Treasures “Treasury of Ukraine”.
 Institutskaya Street, 9.

 The Golden Gate.
-One of the few preserved monuments of ancient fortifications of Kiev.
+It is one of the few preserved monuments of ancient fortifications of Kiev.
 Vladimirskaya Street, 40-a.
 Opening hours: 10:00-18:00 (from May to September).